JonathanCass/batchmaker/README.md

 Features to be added.

 Improve the look of the Popular page.
 A settings tab to allow user's to change avatar, handle and bio.
 Add some tooltips.
+Implement Fahrenheit to Celsius conversion.

 Known Bugs.